vvo/in-viewport/readme.md

-# hasScrolled
+# inViewport

-Know when an element has scrolled into view.
+Get a callback when an element enters the viewport (body) or a custom viewport.

+If your element was close to the viewport for more than 12ms then we decide it's visible in the viewport.

+It means, if you scroll very fast on webpages and registered for some inViewport callbacks, you only get the relevant ones.

 Use cases:
-* lazyloader
+* lazyloader (images, iframes)
 * infinite scroll
 * loading widgets only when needed
-* deferring iframes
 * your ideas

 ## Simple usage